 Origins of Afternoon Tea

 The actual taking of tea in the afternoon developed into a new social event some time in the late 1830’s and early 1840’s.
 It was Anne, Duchess of Bedford, one of Queen Victoria’s ladies-in-waiting, who is credited for first “inventing” Afternoon Tea, but actually it had been a gradual evolution.
 The gap between lunch and supper was widening, so Anne started asking for tea and small cakes to be brought to her private quarters.
 I am sure she quickly realized that a lot of gossip could be shared if she invited other ladies to her quarters to share her cakes.
-Queen Victoria herself was encouraged to start hosting her own parties as a way of re-entering society after the passing of her beloved husband Albert.
+Queen Victoria herself was encouraged to start hosting parties as a way of re-entering society after the passing of her beloved husband Albert.
 Legend has it that Victoria Sponge was named and served at her tea parties which became large affairs.
-Other women picked up the idea and spread like wildfire.
+Other women picked up the idea, and spread like wildfire.
 Thus the ritual of afternoon tea began.
 Women do know how to get things done.

-Tea lingo: Afternoon Tea is Not High Tea
+Tea Lingo: Afternoon Tea is Not High Tea

 There is nothing like enjoying tea with friends or colleagues.
 Check out my recent tv interview about hosting a tea party.
-If you are planning a visit to the UK, watch Downton Abbey, Coronation Street, or other British type serials, it might be helpful to get proper knowledge of the terms used.
+If you are planning a visit to the UK, watch Downton Abbey, Coronation Street, or other British-type serials, it might be helpful to get proper knowledge of the terms used.

 - Afternoon Tea — What we imagine all British teas to be.
-An afternoon meal, served typically from 4 – 6 pm, which includes the tiers of smart little crustless sandwiches, scones, clotted cream, curd, 2-3 sweets and heaps of tea.
+An afternoon meal, served typically from 4 – 6 pm, includes the tiers of smart little crustless sandwiches, scones, clotted cream, curd, 2-3 sweets and heaps of tea.

 - High Tea or Tea — High tea is eaten in “high chairs” at the dinner table.
 Afternoon Tea is traditionally served on lower couches and lounging chairs.
 High tea is actually is a meal that the working class had at the end of the day with cold meats, potatoes, as well as other foods with tea and perhaps a beer.
-Americans confuse the two, and since some London tea houses use the terms interchangeable to keep tourists happy, it adds to the confusion.
+Americans confuse the two, and since some London tea houses use the terms interchangeably to keep tourists happy, it adds to the confusion.

 - Royale Tea — A social tea served with champagne at the beginning or sherry at the end of the tea.